Jack Boul: Exhibitions

 Boul exhibited in the Annual Area Exhibition at the Corcoran Gallery of Art in 1951 and again in 1954, 1956, and 1958.
 In 1957, he received his first solo exhibition at the Franz Bader Gallery attracting positive reviews that cited him as a promising young artist.
 In 1960, he had a one man show at the Watkins Gallery of Art at American University.
 Boul had his first museum exhibition in 1974 at the Baltimore Museum of Art.
 In 1986, he was part of a two-person exhibition at the Mint Museum in Charlotte North Carolina with his friend, Pete DeAnna.
 That exhibition was later shown at the University of Maryland.

 In 2000, the Corcoran Gallery of Art featured a large retrospective of Boul's work in an exhibition "Intimate Impressions: Monotypes and Paintings by Jack Boul" that was curated by Dr. Eric Denker.

 That Corcoran show garnered positive reviews including one by Paul Richard, the longtime art critic at The Washington Post.
 In his review of that show, Richard wrote of Boul: "His subjects are as unthreatening as a stroll in the country or a visit to the Phillips.
 He sees an empty wheelbarrow bright in the back yard, glowing in the sunshine of a summer afternoon, and in a few strokes captures the essence of that vision.
 His monotype technique evokes Edgar Degas’.
 The modernists of Paris liked to walk through neighborhoods and record the quotidian.
 Boul sees a bald man in a barbershop getting a haircut, and, through a flurry of his dispersed markings, so do we.
 He sees a couple dining in Baltimore at Haussner’s, or his wife reading the newspaper in the living room, or cows.
 Nice bucolic cows.
 The man makes pleasant pictures.
 And they are pictures with an unexpected kick.
 Boul’s retrospective at the Corcoran delivers to the brain bracing little jolts of a strong emotion sensed seldom in contemporary art."

 In 2017, Stanford University's Art Gallery in Washington featured a large retrospective of Boul's work in an exhibition titled "Jack Boul at 90".
 Stanford's director there, Adrienne Jamieson, wrote in the exhibition's catalogue: "Throughout his over six decades of making art in Washington and its environs, Jack Boul has captured the quotidian: the gently illuminated interior of a cafe or his own studio; the geometric shapes that compromise a cityscape; a pastoral scene anchored by beautifully painted cows.
 His singular talent shines through each piece, as gentle gradations of color emerge from his deft handling of brush and paint."

+In June 2022, the works of Jack Boul were exhibited in Paris at the Salle Paul Rosenberg, the legendary gallery of the art dealer of Picasso.